Rita-Lei/Final-Project/Sound Control Lamp.md

 ## Summary

 I plan to create a RGB LED Strip, blinding with the music I play.
-I'll use a sound detection sensor (a microphone senser) to detect the music, and use coding in Arduino to turn on or turn off the LED strip.
+I'll use a sound detection sensor (a microphone sensor) to detect the music, and use coding in Arduino to turn on or turn off the LED strip.

 ## Component Parts